Jobsite Sanitation

 Female-Worker Add

-Separate stalls when crews include more than one gender.
+Separate stalls when crews include workers of more than one gender.

 Urinal Substitution

-One urinal counts as one fixture and may not exceed one-third of total required fixtures.
+One urinal counts as one fixture, up to one-third of the total required count.

 Large-Crew Step